GroupCamp/GroupCamp-API/doc-reporting/types/Nothing.md

 Name    |   Type  |  Description
 --------|---------|-------------
-id | Const( = empty ) | You can use this pseudo object Nothing, to empty a field in entering datas.
+id | Const( = empty ) | You can use this pseudo object Nothing, to empty a field when recording an object.